 Welcome to the section of the website where you can find out more about the school’s governors and the work that we do.
 You can also read the minutes from our meetings.

 The Raleigh School joined South Farnham Educational Trust (SFET) in July 2017.
 SFET is a Multi-Academy Trust created in January 2015 and is made up of 3 primary schools - South Farnham School, Highfield South Farnham School, the Raleigh School and also Surrey South Farnham SCITT (School-centred Initial Teacher Training).
 The Board of Directors of the Trust have delegated certain functions to be locally managed, which means that the Local Governing Body of the Raleigh has general responsibility for the effective management of the school, allowing individual pupil needs to be met effectively.
-Governors are able to target resources and develop the nature and character of the school to effectively meet the needs and wishes of parents, children and teachers.
+Local governors are able to target resources and develop the nature and character of the school to effectively meet the needs and wishes of parents, children and teachers.
 To see more information about our membership, attendance and business interests, please see

-- Governors and their roles
+- Local Governors and their roles

 - Local Governing Body agenda & minutes

 - Local Governing Body profle & attendance records

 - SFET Terms of Reference & Scheme of Delegation

 Now that we are part of the South Farnham Educational Trust, we will be reviewing our governance arrangements in line with the Trust’s Scheme of Delegation.